Whether you’re a first-time buyer or looking for your next home, a new build property could be a great option for you.

 Of course, it's up to the developer if they wish to accept a lower offer or politely decline it.

-When considering a lower offer, it pays to know how much clout and bargaining power you have before doing so.
+When considering a lower offer for a new build, it pays to know how much clout and bargaining power you have before doing so.

-Research the area if it's new to you and find out how many other homes have been sold on the development and for what price.
+Research the development if it's new to you and find out how many other homes have been sold and for what price.

-If few homes have been sold because the market is slow, you should certainly consider a lower offer as the developer is more likely to be keen to get a sale secured.
+If few homes have been sold because the market is slow, you should certainly consider a lower offer.

 So, with that in mind, be certain that the property meets your requirements both now and in the future.